-The school is proud to be a true "community faith school" and welcomes and provides for pupils of all levels of attainment.
-We recognise that all pupils are entitled to follow a broad and balanced curriculum and we aim to ensure that all pupils have access to such a curriculum.
+The school is proud to be a "community faith school" and welcomes and provides for pupils of all attainments.
+We recognise that all pupils are entitled to follow a broad and balanced curriculum and aim to ensure that all pupils have access to such a curriculum.